GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/getting-started.md

 The SwiftUI SDK is built on top of the `StreamChat` framework, and it's a SwiftUI alternative to the `StreamChatUI` SDK.
 It's made entirely in SwiftUI, using declarative patterns that will be familiar to developers working with SwiftUI.

 This section provides a high-level overview of the SwiftUI components library.
 It is a great starting point for discovering how to use Stream's SwiftUI components in your app.
-For a complete, step-by-step guide check out [iOS Chat tutorial](https://getstream.io/tutorials/ios-chat/).
+For a complete step-by-step guide, check out [iOS Chat tutorial](https://getstream.io/tutorials/ios-chat/).

 ## Your First App with Stream Chat